ccba/sass-flexible/README.md

 # sass-flexible
-Provide sass mixins for rem compution on mobile and pc, and support multiple properties and multiple values of perperty.
+Provide sass mixins for lib-flexible sulution, and support multiple properties and multiple values for perperty.
-Introduction of rem flex refres to [lib-flexible](https://github.com/amfe/lib-flexible)
+Introduction of lib-flexible refres to [lib-flexible](https://github.com/amfe/lib-flexible)

 ## How to use
   at first, you shoud refer the js on the html page, download from [lib-flexible](https://github.com/amfe/lib-flexible)

 ### propertiesToRem mixin

-  Convert the px to rem for multiple properties and multiple values of perperty.
+  Convert the px to rem for multiple properties and multiple values for perperty.
 ```css
 @include propertiesToRem(".audience-count-info",  (width: 120px, height: 200px, margin:20px 30px 40px 12px)，75)
 ```